The Sweetest Taboo: A Generative Writing Workshop

 Those silent places we inhabit are places where we can learn to better listen—to self and to others.
 In this workshop we turn within, using poetry to cultivate greater attention and embodiment.
-You will incorporate meditation into your writing process.
-You will be provided with essays and talks by such writers and thinkers as Audre Lorde, Laraine Herring, and Rev. angel Kyodo williams Sensei on topics ranging from writing with the breath to the transformation of silence to the power of radical love.
+You will incorporate a daily mindfulness practice into your writing process.
+You will be provided with essays and talks by such writers and thinkers as Audre Lorde, Laraine Herring, and Sensei. angel Kyodo williams on topics ranging from writing with the breath to the transformation of silence to the power of radical love.

 Such texts will spark our discussions and offer opportunities for you to engage routes of critical personal inquiry, helping you to find source material for your poems.
 Examples from contemporary poets delving into their own subjectivity will model for you ways to begin and language that is emotionally rich and speaks distinctly of one’s life.

 In a workshop about witnessing and transformation, I’m interested in having you shift the grammar of your lives to the anagrammatical.
 Anagrams are fascinating because they teach us to see how letters can be rearranged to give us another word and therefore another meaning.
 This can help you create different associations, alert you to memories you may have redacted, and alter how you’ve perceived events that have shaped you.